trdroid/Akka-Examples/Windows.md

 To avoid the above exception, I have done the following:

 * Granted "Full control" to typesafe-activator directory for authenticated users
-* Disabled Windows Firewall for Private Profile ONLY
+* Disabled Windows Firewall for Domain, Private and Public Profiles

+This seems to work very rarely.
+Not sure why it isn't working.